rickkas7/DisplayGenerator/README.md

 #### 0.0.3

 - Add gap between the yellow and blue parts of the display like an actual display.
+- Add Invert Display option
+- Add setTextColor(WHITE) by default
+- Add setTextColor inverted option (only works with default font)
+- Add clearDisplay() and display() to code automatically

 #### 0.0.2 2019-07-23